 China is one of the best places to teach English abroad, especially when you are new to teaching.
 It is true that China’s laws regarding teaching visas aren’t as strict as in other countries, allowing even non-native English speakers to come to teach in the country.
 However, these regulations are constantly changing, so it’s best to do your research before coming to China.

 Due to the economic boom in China over the past decades, the growing middle class is ready to spend millions of dollars on their children’s English education.
-This has led to an exploding number of English language schools in the country.
+This has led to an exploding number of English language schools in the country, making it relatively easy to find a job in China.
 I worked at a private English academy and was the only full-time English teacher at the time.
 Working in the private sector, my work hours were not the usual 9-5/Monday-Friday hours.
 However, I worked Wednesday through Sunday with Monday and Tuesday off and the working hours were from 1PM to 9PM.
 While these working hours might not seem appealing, it was actually great as I could sleep in or do chores in the mornings while I had Monday and Tuesday off to do shopping or make official visits.

 China is a wonderful country to gain teaching experience.
 The cost of living is relatively low, which is great for teachers to live comfortably.
 Housing is often times offered from the school.
 I loved living in China and teaching as it allowed me to explore the country to the fullest.
 During my time in China, I traveled across the country during my vacation and public holidays.
 I can recommend to come to China to teach English.